The Future Of Education: Schools of Tomorrow

 Individual abilities and the interest of the child should be kept in mind while designing basic home works, weekly tests, final examinations, etc.

-The perfect school should be able to recognize that the success of the students cannot be measured by simple tools.
+The perfect school should be able to recognise that the success of the students cannot be measured by simple tools.
 The evaluation system has to be far more comprehensive, transparent and fair.

 The future institutions be the one that do not measure the success of the students by the weight of their school bag, nor by their ability to use the latest notepad.
 It rather helps children to reach their full potential and be able to give their best in the society.